COMP3021-2025Spring/comp3021-2025spring-classroom-pa3-starter/README.md

   - `Message` and `Messages` are used for storing chat messages.
 - `GPT4oClient` is a concrete class that extends `ChatClient`, `query()` is used for interacting with the API service.
 - `Utils` contains some utility functions.
+- The project use [org.json](http://stleary.github.io/JSON-java/index.html) as the low-level JSON library for serialization and deserialization.

 ```mermaid
 classDiagram